 Scalping stocks is when traders look to make $0.10-$0.20 gains on short term price movement.
 Example: If you purchased 5000 shares of a stock and made $0.10 on the trade then your profit would be $500.
 It’s a great way to make money trading, but you could also lose money within seconds if you’re not careful.
-Watch our video on scalping stocks the right way.

 Scalping stocks is the bread and butter of high-volatility day traders.
 If you’re wondering how to scalp for profits as a day trader, just head to the playground.
 Have you ever watched kids on a teeter-totter?

 It’s a battle between one kid and the other.
 Or, in the stock trading world, there is a struggle between buyers and sellers.
 As one kid goes up, the other goes down, and this is what stock prices do.
 Did you know there’s a way that day traders can profit from those movements?
 It’s not exactly arbitrage; it’s scalping, and I will show you how it works today.

 Can You Make Money Scalping Stocks?

 Traders can make money scalping stocks by applying proper risk management and using a high-execution broker.
 Scalping is just one of a few intraday trading strategies available to day traders.
 Scalping stocks means making many small profits on small daily price changes.

 Specifically, scalpers look to take advantage of changes in a security’s bid-ask spread and have to move fast when they make many small trades.

 A scalper has to work quickly to make many small trades.
 She may buy at $15.25, sell at $15.50, and buy again at $15.30.
 She follows this rinse and repeat process multiple times during the day.